-GILLIAN SZE is the author of nine poetry collections, including Peeling Rambutan (Gaspereau Press, 2014), Redrafting Winter (BuschekBooks, 2015), and Panicle (ECW Press, 2017), which were finalists for the QWF's A.M.
+GILLIAN SZE is a writer and teacher.
+She is the author of multiple poetry collections, including Peeling Rambutan (Gaspereau Press, 2014), Redrafting Winter (BuschekBooks, 2015), and Panicle (ECW Press, 2017), which were finalists for the QWF's A.M.
 Klein Prize for Poetry.
-Her work has appeared in several literary journals, and has received awards such as the University of Winnipeg Writers' Circle Prize and the 2011 3Macs carte blanche Prize.
-She has served as a judge for a number of literary competitions, such as the National Magazine Awards, the bpNichol Chapbook Award, and the Malahat Long Poem Prize.
-She studied Creative Writing and English Literature at Concordia University and received a Ph.D. in Études anglaises from Université de Montréal.
+She has also published creative nonfiction, articles, interviews, and book reviews.
+More recently, she has started writing for children and has published two picture books: The Night Is Deep and Wide (illustrated by Sue Todd) and My Love for You Is Always (illustrated by Michelle Lee).
+Sze's work has been supported by the Canada Council of the Arts and the Conseil des arts et des lettres du Québec, and has received awards such as the University of Winnipeg Writers' Circle Prize and the 3Macs carte blanche Prize.
+Her work has also attained starred reviews from Quill & Quire, Publishers Weekly and Kirkus Reviews and has been translated into Slovenian, French, Italian, Turkish, Hebrew, and Greek.
+She has served as a judge for a number of national and international literary competitions, such as the Montreal International Poetry Prize, the National Magazine Awards, the bpNichol Chapbook Award, and the Latner Writers' Trust Poetry Prize.
+She studied Creative Writing and English Literature and received a Ph.D. in Études anglaises from Université de Montréal.
 Originally from Winnipeg, she now resides in Montreal where she teaches creative writing and literature.

-Gaspereau Press, ECW Press, DC Books, BuschekBooks, Baseline Press, Withwords Press, Cumulus Press, Véhicule Press, Quebec Writers' Federation, Frye Festival, The Word on the Street Festival, Days of Poetry and Wine (Slovenia), Blue Metropolis, Ottawa International Writers' Festival, Summer Literary Seminars, The Atwater Poetry Project, Nuit Blanche, Concordia's Writers Read, Centauri, the National Magazine Awards, This Magazine, The Malahat Review, Literary Review of Canada, Room Magazine, Ricepaper Magazine, Poetry is Dead, Prairie Fire, Arc Poetry Magazine, Matrix Magazine, Maisonneuve, CV2, The Toronto Quarterly, Side Street Review, mRb, carte blanche, Poetry-Quebec, Maple Tree Literary Supplement, Windsor Review, 111O, among others.
+Philomel (Penguin Random House USA), Groundwood Books, Gaspereau Press, ECW Press, DC Books, BuschekBooks, Orca Book, Baseline Press, Withwords Press, Cumulus Press, Véhicule Press, Quebec Writers' Federation, Poetry London, Frye Festival, The Word on the Street Festival, Days of Poetry and Wine (Slovenia), Blue Metropolis, Ottawa International Writers' Festival, Summer Literary Seminars, The Atwater Poetry Project, Nuit Blanche, La poésie partout, Festival de la poésie de Montréal, Salon du livre de Montréal, CBC, the National Magazine Awards, This Magazine, The Malahat Review, Literary Review of Canada, Room Magazine, Ricepaper Magazine, Poetry is Dead, Prairie Fire, Arc Poetry Magazine, Maisonneuve, CV2, The Toronto Quarterly, mRb, carte blanche, Poetry-Quebec, among others.